 Introduction

 Human activity is altering global climate conditions.
 Fortunately, in the struggle to combat climate change and its effects, many governments are not waiting for others to act.
-Projects from Iceland’s goal of meeting the entire nation’s electrical needs with renewable energy to Pittsburgh’s extensive use of green stormwater management techniques to cope with both pollution and damage are in operation.
+Projects, from Iceland’s goal of meeting the entire nation’s electrical needs with renewable energy to Pittsburgh’s extensive use of green stormwater management techniques to cope with both pollution and damage, are in operation.
 Unfortunately, while the potential exists for the structures and processes associated with green innovations to transfer and spread, a range of studies have found that less transfer is occurring than one might expect (Dolowitz et al. 2011; Medearis and Daseking 2012; Medearis and Sweet 2003).
-Explanations for the reluctance of policymakers to adopt models they find attractive in other political systems (Dolowitz 2009; Hadjiisky et al. 2017) range from the lack of adequate resources to ideological opposition.
+Explanations for the reluctance of policymakers to adopt models they find attractive in other political systems (Dolowitz 2009; Hadjiisky et al. 2017) range from lack of adequate resources to ideological opposition.

 What these accounts miss is the role that powerful agents and organisations play in this process, particularly in relation to the effective use of (or control over) time, timing and tempo to control the movement and transformation of foreign policies.
 These important factors help explain why transfer can involve considerable learning and knowledge updating on the part of agents embedded at critical junctures in the political system, to little more than an agent seeing something and copying it with little engagement or understanding of the policy or its surrounding environment (see Argyris and Schon 1996; Bennett and Howlett 1992; Dolowitz 2015; Hall 1993; Sabatier 1988).
-I focus on studies looking at policy transfer (i.e. the movement of policies, ideas, programmes, etc. from one location to another); leaving questions of learning to others (see Jordan et al. 2013).
+I focus on studies looking at policy transfer (i.e. the movement of policies, ideas, programmes, etc. from one location to another), leaving questions of learning to others (see Jordan et al. 2013).

 To illustrate how to use the concepts of power and time I will primarily draw on studies that have examined climate change policies in the United States (US) and China.
-The choice of these two countries lies in the fact that they are not only fundamentally different political systems, but they are the largest emitters of global greenhouse gasses (together responsible for over 45% of global greenhouse emissions; see Boden et al. 2017).
+The choice of these two countries lies in the fact that they not only have fundamentally different political systems, but they are the largest emitters of global greenhouse gasses (together responsible for over 45% of global greenhouse emissions; see Boden et al. 2017).
 Additionally, both nations are finding it increasingly difficult to rely on more traditional grey infrastructure techniques (e.g. sewers and curb and cutter road designs) to cope with climate change and its consequences.

 Methodology

 Methodologically, I rely on a secondary analysis of studies found in the academic, public and professional press.
 The aim is to reinterpret these studies to illustrate how we can ‘insert’ the concepts of power, time, timing and tempo into the initial analysis to better understand when, why, and how policies and ideas move, while other policies that seem worthy of transfer do little more than draw a bit of interest.
 Augmenting this approach is primary data drawn from interviews conducted between 2013-2015 in the United States and Germany.
 In Germany, interviewees were stormwater managers and engineers in Berlin and the wider Emscher Region.
-Supplementing this is data drawn from a series of interviews examining the movement of European ‘inspired’ policies to localities across the US, and from one US locality to another.
+Supplementing this is data drawn from a series of interviews examining the movement of ‘European-inspired’ policies to localities across the US, and from one US locality to another.
 The cities involved were Alexandria (Virginia), Milwaukee (Wisconsin), Chicago (Illinois), Denver (Colorado), and Philadelphia (Pennsylvania).
 All interviews took place using Chatham House rules.
-As a result of the close nature of the networks surrounding stormwater management (particularly in the United States), and the procedures associated with using Chatham House rules, I will use the interview data in as an anonymous way as possible, except where participants have given express permission to quote or use their names.
+As a result of the close nature of the networks surrounding stormwater management (particularly in the United States), and the procedures associated with using Chatham House rules, I will use the interview data in as anonymous a way as possible, except where participants have given express permission to quote or use their names.

 What is power?